 ZONE: Calla lilies are winter hardy in zones 8-10.
 In colder areas they can either be grown as annuals or can be dug up in the fall and stored indoors for replanting the next spring.
 Reference the USDA Hardiness zone map here.

 WHEN TO PLANT: Calla lilies should be planted in the spring after all danger of frost has passed.
-For a head start, you can plant the rhizomes in pots indoors about a month before planting them into the garden.
+In cold climates it's best to wait until the soil has warmed to at least 65°F. For a head start, you can plant the rhizomes in pots indoors about a month before planting them into the garden.

 WHERE TO PLANT CALLA LILIES

-FLOWERBEDS AND BORDERS: Calla lilies grow between 1 and 2 feet tall, depending on the variety.
-This makes them a good choice for the front or middle of a flowerbed.
-The speckled foliage looks attractive all season long, both before and after the plants are in bloom.
+FLOWERBEDS AND BORDERS: Depending on the cultivar, calla lilies grow between 1 and 2 feet tall.
+This makes them a great choice for the front or middle of a flowerbed.
+The speckled foliage looks attractive all season long.

 CUTTING GARDENS: Calla lilies are terrific cut flowers.
 They are easy to arrange and can last for up to two weeks in a vase.
-Planting callas in a cutting garden makes it easy to grow a wide range of different colors and have plenty of flowers for bouquets.
+Planting callas in a cutting garden allows you to grow a wide range of different colors and have plenty of flowers for bouquets.

-Calla lily bulbs should be planted 2 to 4” deep and about 6” apart.
-After planting, it may take 2 weeks or more for the first shoots to appear.
-Once that happens, the plants will grow quickly.
-For an earlier start, the rhizomes may be planted indoors, about a month before the last frost date.
+After planting, it may take 2 weeks or more for the first calla shoots to appear.
+Once that happens, the plants grow quickly.

 In warm climates, where calla lilies are perennial, the plants typically flower in early summer.
-When calla lilies are planted in the spring, they will produce flowers in late summer.
+When calla lilies are planted in the spring, flowering is usually delayed until late summer.

 During the growing season, calla lilies appreciate a monthly dose of liquid fertilizer.
-This is especially true when they are grown in containers.
+This is especially important when they are grown in containers.